Nicholas George, Ph.D

-Before developing a passion for scientific programming, Nick’s background was in cellular and systems Neuroscience, so he understands the workflows and needs of scientists and can effectively translate those needs to technical solutions that scientists can work with.
+Before developing a passion for scientific programming, Nick’s background was in cellular and systems neuroscience, so he understands the workflows and needs of scientists and can effectively translate those needs to technical solutions with which scientists can work.
 He joined BioTeam in May 2021 and now focuses on scientific infrastructure, software development, and training.

 Nick picked up fly fishing when he was living in Colorado and loves spending time outdoors when he is not working on personal projects with a Raspberry Pi and Teensy development boards.